Dynamics, data and reconstruction: Orbits

 \section{Orbits}

 A full orbit in a deterministic dynamical system is completely determined by its initial point.
 Thus a pair of a dynamical system and an orbit is in bijective correspondence with a pair of a dynamical system and a point in it.
 Similarly given a dynamical system, a collection of $m$ orbits corresponds to a collection of $m$ initial points.
 In this section we discover a categorical structure within such collections.
+This suggests the following as the category of dynamical systems with orbits :